NickBeukema/Basic-Rails-Ember-Project/README.md

 ### Rails and Ember

-Rails 5 on the back-end, set up in [API mode](http://edgeguides.rubyonrails.org/api_app.html).
+Rails on the back-end, set up in [API mode](http://edgeguides.rubyonrails.org/api_app.html).

-Ember 2.8 is used on the front-end, with [Ember Data](https://github.com/emberjs/data) 2.8.
+EmberJS is used on the front-end, with [Ember Data](https://github.com/emberjs/data).

 ### Authentication